RafaelEngel10/csscript-file-extension/REMINDER.md

 ## new request property functions:

     callBack(no parameter) ---> aways before any animation.
 If animation done once, it will do the reverse of it when called again.
-Don't work in events like DOMContent.onLoad and window.onLoad
+Can't work on events like DOMContent.onLoad and window.onLoad

     callDismiss(no parameter) ---> allows animation to happen one time.
 Don't work in events like DOMContent.onLoad and window.onLoad